 The Heard Natural Science Museum & Wildlife Sanctuary, in McKinney Texas, is the result of Bessie Heard’s vision for the future and her commitment to the community and North Texas.

 Founded in 1967, the Heard consists of a 289-acre wildlife sanctuary and a natural science museum for the primary purpose of educating children about nature.
 The Heard exists to bring nature and people together to discover, enjoy, experience, restore, and preserve our priceless environment.

 The Heard’s purpose is threefold: education, conservation, and preservation.
 In keeping with Miss Heard’s vision, Heard Natural Science Museum & Wildlife Sanctuary emphasizes an appreciation of nature and its conservation through education.
 The emphasis of the Heard’s education programs is children; however, the Heard also offers programs that will interest visitors of any age.

 Prairie and Timbers Audubon Society

-The Prairie and Timbers Audubon Society helps the preservation of wildlife habitat through financial and volunteer support of North Texas bird oriented organizations such as Heard Museum, Hagerman National Wildlife Refuge, Connemara Meadow, Lake Lewisville Environmental Learning Area and Blackland Prairie Raptor Center.
+The Prairie and Timbers Audubon Society help the preservation of wildlife habitat through financial and volunteer support of North Texas bird-oriented organizations such as Heard Museum, Hagerman National Wildlife Refuge, Connemara Meadow, Lake Lewisville Environmental Learning Area, and Blackland Prairie Raptor Center.
 They provide for public education and enjoyment of birds and the environment through programs at monthly meetings, bird identification, classes, beginners bird walks, birding field trips, newsletters. and other birding activities in the North Texas area.

 Blackland Prairie Raptor Center